Surcharges

 We suggest two methods for informing your customers about surcharging:

-1. You may add the disclosure message to your default invoice terms field. (go to the Settings page > select Preferences > select the Invoices tab > fill in the Default Terms input field.
+1. You may add the disclosure message to your default invoice terms field.
+(Go to Settings > Preferences > Invoices tab, and fill in the Default Terms field.

 Disclosure Message Requirements